All Episodes Plain Text Favourite

 And you know I like the Red Sox.

-First of all, the last 20 years have been better than that.
+I mean, geez, first of all, the last 20 years have been better than us.

-I mean, if I were Boone, I would copy what Cora does, except when he cheeks.
+I mean, if I were Boone, I would copy what Cora does, except when he cheats.

 And I would go to the White House.

-But the lefties were I'm gonna tell you the last couple of things here that are really important.
+But I'm going to tell you the last couple of things here that are really important that I want to make sure you know.

-And a lot of it is Schumer, Schumer collecting health insurance.
+And a lot of it is Schumer collecting health insurance.

 I don't know how Schumer has the gall to even go on television.